 Interpretation: The share of wealth detained by the global top 0.01% rose from 7% in 1995 to 11% in 2021.
 The top 0.01% is composed of 520 000 adults in 2021.
 The entry threshold of this group rose from €693,000 (PPP) in 1995 to €16,666,000 today.
 Billionaires correspond to individuals owning at least \$1b in nominal terms.
 The net household wealth is equal to the sum of financial assets (e.g. equity or bonds) and non-financial assets (e.g. housing or land) owned by individuals, net of their debts.
-Sources and series: wir2022.wid.world/ methodology, Bauluz et al. (2021) and updates.
+Sources and series: wir2022.wid.world/methodology, Bauluz et al. (2021) and updates.

 Figure 15 shows that these inequalities are not just a rich vs. poor country issue.
 There are high emitters in low- and middle-income countries and low emitters in rich countries.
 In Europe, the bottom 50% of the population emits around five tonnes per year per person; the bottom 50% in East Asia emits around three tonnes and the bottom 50% in North America around 10 tonnes.
 This contrasts sharply with the emissions of the top 10% in these regions (29 tonnes in Europe, 39 in East Asia, and 73 in North America).

 This report also reveals that the poorest half of the population in rich countries is already at (or near) the 2030 climate targets set by rich countries, when these targets are expressed on a per capita basis.
 This is not the case for the top half of the population.
 Large inequalities in emissions suggest that climate policies should target wealthy polluters more.
 So far, climate policies such as carbon taxes have often disproportionately impacted lowand middle-income groups, while leaving the consumption habits of wealthiest groups unchanged.

-Interpretation: The graph presents decennal averages of top 1% personal wealth shares in Western Europe and the US.
-Between 1910 and 2020, the top 1% was 55% on average in Europe vs. 43% in the US.
-A century later, the US is almost back to its early 20th century level.
-Sources and series: wir2022.wid.world/methodology.
+Interpretation: The graph presents decennial averages of top 1% personal wealth shares in Western Europe and the US.
+In 1910, the top 1% in Europe owned 55% of wealth, vs. 43% in the U.S. A century later, the US is almost back to its early 20th century level.
+Net household wealth is equal to the sum of financial assets (e.g. equity or bonds) and non-financial assets (e.g. housing or land) owned by individuals, net of their debts.
+Sources and series: wir 2022.wid.world/methodology, Bauluz et al. (2021) and updates.

-Female share in global labor incomes, 1990-2020
+Figure 12 Female share in global labor incomes, 1990-2020